For 24/7 Help, please call our ACCESS line at (800) 854-7771

 - Disaster Distress Helpline: (800) 985-5990

-SAMHSA’s Disaster Distress Helpline provides crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
+The Substance Abuse and Mental Health Services Administration’s (SAMHSA) Disaster Distress Helpline provides crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.

 - Trevor Project Lifeline: (800) 788-7386